Give us a missed call on

 Tenders

-In general, there are several reasons of tender rejection.
-While in most cases, the tendering authority informs and gives feedback on why tenders are being rejected, it is a good practice to know of the tender rules and regulations and grounds on which your tender application can be rejected and you can lose a bid.
+Note: To minimise the tender rejection rates and increase relevancy and competitive bidding, in most cases, the tendering authority informs and gives feedback on why tenders are being rejected.
+It is therefore recommended to know of the tender rules and regulations and grounds on which your tender application can be rejected and you can lose a bid.
+On that note, let us try and decode and understand the factors for tender bid proposal rejection.

 Reasons why tender proposals are rejected

-Today, all tender notices are available on the Central Public Procurement portal and the Government eMarketplace (GeM).
-This enables eligible suppliers view all information, check eligibility, due dates, special requirements, and other details and bid if suitable.
+Government e-Procurement today is an online procedure.
+Today, all tender notices (e.g., PWD tender notice) are available on the Central Public Procurement portal, the Government eMarketplace (GeM), and other state/PSU portals (e.g., Kerala LSG tender portal).
+This enables eligible suppliers view all information, check eligibility, due dates, special requirements, and other details and bid if it’s relevant.

 What is a tender rejection?